Lucas Joppa keynote speaker

-Lucas Joppa is a scientist in the Computational Ecology and Environmental Sciences Group at Microsoft Research where he heads their Conservation Science Research Unit - combining work on his three main interests of Science, Policy, and Tools & Technology.
+Lucas Joppa is the Chief Sustainability Officer & Senior Managing Director at Haveli Investmentst - combining work on his three main interests of Science, Policy, and Tools & Technology.
+He worked for many years at Microsoft as Chief Environmental Officer.

 His research ranges from quantifying the impacts of conservation actions to unraveling the complexities of species interactions and mapping where species are being discovered - and going extinct.
 He embraces the challenge of predicting outcomes for ecological communities under an increasingly uncertain environment, and unite robust ecological theory, social considerations, and innovative distributed data collection systems to achieve effective environmental conservation.